 Actually, I tend to use shells year round in my decorating.
 I think it’s a great way to add some natural elements to your decor without having to keep anything alive and green.
 I also updated my mantel with a new Glass Glitter Banner for Summer.

 I have some coral pieces that are faux and a few that are real.
 I found the real ones at a thrift shop.
 Real coral can be expensive and I’m guessing purchasing new coral is probably an environmental no-no. But I figured I was recycling by purchasing the ones at the thrift store.
+I was inspired to recycle when I saw Sydney scrap lead prices.
 By the way, I stopped into Homegoods this weekend and they had so many really cute faux coral pieces.